nicpjocson/looking-for-group-sync/README.md

 # Looking for Group Synchronization
+This program is a synchronization project simulating a Looking for Group queueing
+system commonly found in an MMORPG.
+It focuses on concurrently running threads
+while avoiding deadlocks and starvation.

 ## Features
-TODO
+The program can instantiate a maximum of 4,294,967,295 Dungeons and
-...a standard Party of 5 contains 1 Tank, 1 Healer, and 3 DPS.
-To simulate a dungeon clear, a sleep of random seconds between t1 to t2 seconds idk
+Players for each role.
+A standard Party of 5 contains 1 Tank, 1 Healer, and 3 DPS.
+To simulate a dungeon clear, a sleep is used.
+Once a Party
+clears a Dungeon, the Party does not queue again, while the Dungeon
+may serve another Party.

 ### Program configuration
 The following parameters can be modified in `config.txt`: